 Tips for booking an eco hotel with a pool in NYC

-- Ask the hotel directly whether the pool is heated year-round, especially for outdoor rooftop pools, which some properties close between November and April.
+- Ask the hotel directly whether the pool is open year-round.
+Rooftop pools in NYC often close from November through April.

 Our Picks